kath-o-reilly/ww-spiking-expment-1/README.md

-# ww-spiking-expment-1

-Analysis and modelling to support spiking experiments.
+# Spiking Experiment in Wastewater

+## Summary

 ## Project Aims

-- 1. Support the sampling methods and analysis for the spiking of measles virus into wastewater
+1. Support the sampling methods and analysis for the spiking of viruses into wastewater
-- 2. Provide a general approach to support similar analysis but for other pathogens
+2. Identify the size of the inoculum and the number of samples required to estimate key parameters

+## Introduction

+## Initial modelling